recallai/botless-recorder-from-scratch/README.md

 ## Important limitations

 - This project is macOS-first.
-- The main polished path is Google Meet in Google Chrome.
+- The main path is Google Meet in Google Chrome.
 - It depends on Chrome automation for transcript capture and some Meet-specific behaviors.
 - PiP/miniplayer switching works by changing capture surfaces, so the app records in segments internally and merges them afterward.
-- Zoom support exists in the codebase but is not the main path this repo was hardened around.
+- Zoom support was explored in the codebase but is not the main path this repo was hardened around.

 ## Troubleshooting